Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 # Rationale

-Any sophisticated matter deserves its study: universe -> cosmology, mathematics -> philosophy, physics -> epistemology, art -> theory, building -> architecture, excavations -> anthropology ...
+Any sophisticated matter deserves its study: universe -> cosmology, mathematics -> philosophy, physics -> epistemology, art -> theory, excavations -> anthropology ...

 ## About

-Software is a VERY unique product: pure miltilevel abstraction but ground to 100% hardware realization in BINARY bits (or qubits someday).
+Software is a VERY unique product: pure multilevel abstraction but ground to 100% hardware realization in BINARY bits (or qubits someday).

 THESE abstractions CONTRA  formalize concepts from ALIEN domains: be it exact science or entertainment.